Tarik Oulida

 Tarik Oulida (born 19 January 1974) is a Dutch former professional footballer who played as a midfielder.
 He played for Ajax (1992–1995), Sevilla (1995–1998), Nagoya Grampus Eight (1998–2002), Sedan Ardennes (2002–2003), Consadole Sapporo (2003), and ADO Den Haag (2004).

 Personal life

-Born in Amsterdam, the Netherlands, Oulida is of Moroccan descent and holds both Dutch and Moroccan citizenship.
+Born in Amsterdam, Netherlands, Oulida is of Moroccan descent and holds both Dutch and Moroccan nationalities.
 Raised in Amsterdam-West near the Balboaplein, his parents are both from Casablanca, Morocco.

+In November 2023, Oulida was convicted in Marbella, Spain of sexually abusing his daughter in 2011.
+De Telegraaf reported that he was given a prison sentence of two and a half years, while Algemeen Dagblad reported that this sentence had been commuted and that he was instead deported from Spain.

+In November 2023, Oulida reached a settlement in the court in Malaga in a case about the sexual abuse of his adopted daughter.
+He was sentenced to a suspended sentence in which he is not allowed to enter Spanish territory for ten years and must also pay a sum of €10,000.
+In return, his ex-partner, who initiated the case and with whom he is involved in a long-term conflict, refrains from further legal action.
+Oulida denies the abuse.